johnturner4004/Learning_CPP/README.md

   * Then set it equal to the pointer you want to store in it (ex. int *pAge = &Age)
 * To get the memory address just call the pointer variable (ex. pAge)
 * To get the value of the memory at that address dereference the pointer by placing a \* before it (ex. *pAge)

+## 19 Classes and Objects

+Classes are custom data types that can be created to store information about things that can't be described with just a single data type.
+An object is an instance of a class.
+This example shows how to create and use classes and objects.

+### Things Learned from Classes and Objects

+* Classes are custom data types
+* To create a class, use the keyword class followed by the name of the class
+* Inside {} after the class name, list the members of the class beginning with the type of data and the name of the member
+* Access specifiers are used to specify the access of a member (public, private, protected)
+* Access is private by default
+* For any members that are not private, specify the access level followed by all members of the class that are that access level
+* To create an object, use the class name followed by the name of that object
+* To assign values to the members of the object, use the object followed by a '.' then the name of the member and set it = to the value
+* Values of members are accessed and changed using the same method